Lillie Pope

-Lillie Pope (June 22, 1918 – October 26, 2015) was an American educator who was regarded as a pioneer in special education, with a focus on literacy, learning problems, learning and reading disabilities.
-She was the founding director of the earliest Learning Center as part of the Mental Health Service at a public hospital.
-She was the author of books and producer of films to guide in prevention and remediation of learning problems.
+Lillie Pope (June 22, 1918 - October 26, 2015) was an American educator who was regarded as a pioneer in special education, with a focus on literacy, learning problems, learning and reading disabilities.

+Pope was the founding director of the earliest Learning Center as part of the Mental Health Service at a public hospital.
+She was an author of books and producer of films to guide in prevention and remediation of learning problems.

 Early life

 Pope was born in Manhattan, but grew up in Bensonhurst, Brooklyn.
 She attended Brooklyn College, transferring to Hunter College, where she received her BA.
-Immediately after graduating from college in 1937, at the age of 19, she began working as a teacher in public schools.
+After graduating from college in 1937, she began working as a teacher in public schools at the age of 19.

 Career

-During her professional career as a teacher, she was elected to the office of Vice President of the Vocational High School Teachers Association, as well as to the office of Vice President of the Teacher's Union.
+During her professional career as a teacher, she was elected to the office of Vice President of the Vocational High School Teachers Association, as well as to the office of Vice President of the Teachers' Union.
 In the 1940s, equipment needed to be improved for effective teaching, class sizes were abnormally large, and trade teachers taught eight periods daily compared to their academic colleagues who carried a five-period daily load.
 Her efforts led to reduced class sizes and teaching loads, and to improved equipment in the shop classes.

 She left the public school system in 1952 and earned a Ph.D. in Educational Psychology at New York University.

 After several years as an Educational Psychologist in a hospital setting, she established the first Learning Center in a mental health setting in this country for students with learning problems.
 Her center served as a model for many who followed.
 She worked closely with the schools, guiding teachers, paraprofessionals, volunteers and parents in how to help their students become readers.

 Working in an impoverished area in Coney Island, she employed and trained neighborhood women to assist in this work.
 A number of these women went back to school and gained careers in education.
 While there, she employed the Bread and Puppet Theatre as part of the therapeutic program for children served by the clinic.
 She retired from the mental health center as Associate Chief of Child Psychiatry.
-Dr. Pope, Diplomate in School Psychology, has served as a consultant to educational and mental health agencies, and as Adjunct Professor at Brooklyn College and New York University.
+Dr. Pope, Diplomate in School Psychology, has served as a consultant to educational and mental health agencies, and as adjunct professor at Brooklyn College and New York University.